enweg/BayesFluxR-replication/USE-CONTAINER.md

+> [!NOTE]
+> Building the container can take a while.
+On my Macbook Air M1, this can take up to ten minutes.

 The best way to replicate the results is to use a container.
 For this, please first make sure that Docker is installed.
 If docker is not yet installed, please see the [official documentation on installing Docker](https://docs.docker.com/get-docker/).

 After installing Docker, start a new terminal in the 'BayesFluxR-replication' folder.
 Next, build the container using the following command.